Down These Mean Streets: Plot summary

 Shortly after Piri heads back to New York, Momma dies and Piri goes back to living on the streets.
 He develops an addiction to heroin and begins to sell everything he can to have money for heroin.

 While Trina is in Puerto Rico, Piri impregnates a different Puerto Rican woman, Dulcien.
 Piri buys tickets for Dulcien to go back to New York with the baby.
-Piri also convinces Louie to get into business again; they, along with Billy and Danny, carry out a robbery in bar/discotheque in downtown New York.
+Piri also convinces Louie to get into business again; they, along with Billy and Danny, carry out a robbery of a bar/discotheque in downtown New York.
 During the robbery, Piri is shot in the chest, and upon trying to escape back to Harlem, he shoots the police officer who shot him.

 Piri wakes up in the hospital, is questioned by police and is transferred to prison to await trial.
 He is sentenced to no more than 5–15 years for armed robbery.
-In prison, he studies masonry, works in construction, gets his high school diploma as well as other educational certificates.
-Piri describes his encounters he has with other inmates.
-Piri is paroled after serving six years.
-Piri is granted three years' probation; finally a free man, he decides to get a job, but he also immediately breaks one of his parole rules by sleeping with a woman who is not his wife.
+In prison, he studies masonry, works in construction and achieves his high school diploma as well as other educational certificates.
+Piri describes the encounters he has with other inmates.
+Piri is paroled after serving six years and is granted three years' probation; finally a free man, he decides to get a job, but he also immediately breaks one of his parole rules by having sex with a woman who is not his wife.
 Yet Piri misses Trina and ends up attending a dinner that she is at; he immediately regrets attending after he realizes she wants nothing to do with him.
 Piri goes back to visit his old building and claims that the mood hasn’t changed one bit.
 He runs into Carlito who offers him drugs, but Piri tells him he is clean and the memoir ends as he walks out onto the street.